mohamuhsin/styling-react-apps/README.md

 - CSS in js Styling with Styled Components
 - Styling With Tailwind CSS
 - Static & Dynamic (conditional) Styling.
-custom AI that I can access an
+custom AI that I can access